Marriage and divorce are two significant life events that can have a huge

 factors that contribute to a successful marriage include:

-Effective communication is critical to the success of any relationship,
+Effective communication is crucial to the success of any relationship,

 including marriage.
 Open, honest, and respectful communication can help